study-ORCATech-cloud/git-labs/LAB03-Branching-Basics/solutions.md

 1. **feature-login merge**: This was a simple fast-forward or recursive merge without conflicts.

-2. **feature-dashboard merge**: This resulted in a conflict in the main() function that needed to be resolved manually:
+2. **feature-dashboard merge**: This resulted in a conflict in the first line that needed to be resolved manually:
-   - Main branch had updated the return value to "Updated main branch"
+   - Main branch had updated the text to "UPDATED MAIN BRANCH"
-   - Dashboard branch had updated it to "Dashboard branch"
+   - Dashboard branch had updated it to "DASHBOARD BRANCH"
-   - Resolved by combining both changes to "Updated main branch with dashboard support"
+   - Resolved by combining both changes to "UPDATED MAIN BRANCH WITH DASHBOARD SUPPORT"
    - Created a merge commit to finalize the resolution

 ## Visualization